netxms/netxms-doc/admin/installation.rst

   1. Download the latest version from http://www.netxms.org/download.
 You will need Windows installer netxms-webui-VERSION-x64.exe (e.g.: netxms-webui-4.3.178-x64.exe).
-     Due to limitation of Eclipse platform used to build the Management Console, only x64 build is currently provided.
+     Due to limitation of Eclipse platform used to build the Management Client, only x64 build is currently provided.

   2. Run the installer package on your server machine.
 Installation wizard will be